-- On roads with higher volumes of traffic or pedestrians, or where safety is a concern, the designer will need to demonstrate that the vehicle can enter and leave the parking space safely and adequately in forward gear with minimal manoeuvring. - Parking spaces must be long enough so that a vehicle does not encroach onto the adopted highway. - Driveways must provide sufficient additional space to enable refuse container s and cycles to be manoeuvred past any parked vehicle.
-An additional minimum width of 1.2m will be required where they are the sole means of access for pedestrians, cycles or refuse storage. - Any off-street parking spaces must enable pedestrian movement past the car if the driveway provides the sole means of pedestrian access to the dwelling.
+- On roads with higher volumes of traffic or pedestrians, or where safety is a concern, the designer will need to demonstrate that the vehicle can enter and leave the parking space safely and adequately in forward gear with minimal manoeuvring. - Parking spaces should be long enough so that a vehicle does not encroach onto the adopted highway. - Driveways should provide sufficient additional space to enable refuse containers and cycles to be manoeuvred past any parked vehicle.
+An additional minimum width of 1.2m will be required where they are the sole means of access for for pedestrians and cycles and 1.5m for refuse storage. - Any off-street parking spaces should enable pedestrian movement past the car if the driveway provides the sole means of pedestrian access to the dwelling.